 Microsoft Corp.
-(MSFT) said it will buy Perceptive Pixel Inc., a maker of large touch-screen display monitors that can be used by multiple people at the same time.
+(MSFT:US) said it will buy Perceptive Pixel Inc., a maker of large touch-screen display monitors that can be used by multiple people at the same time.

 Microsoft plans to sell Perceptive Pixel’s large screens, which can run its latest operating system, Windows 8, the Redmond, Washington-based software company said at a conference in Toronto today.
 Terms of the deal weren’t disclosed.

 Microsoft has a lot riding on the success of Windows 8, due to be released later this year.
 Perceptive Pixel’s 82-inch multi-touch screen, used by customers including news broadcaster CNN and oil-services provider Schlumberger Ltd. (SLB:US), can respond to finger movements and a stylus at the same time, helping users mimic real-world work environments, according to the company’s website.
 It will be another vehicle for Windows 8 sales to big customers such as corporations and schools.

 “It’s just a very big Windows 8 tablet, but people ‘Ooh and ah’ at it,” Microsoft Chief Executive Officer Steve Ballmer said at the conference.
 “Our challenge is to make that technology more affordable.”

 The displays currently sell for about $80,000, he said.
 The screens can connect to standard corporate computers and already work with Windows 8; Microsoft demonstrated one running the program at a conference in February.